srchulo/do/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Issue
+name: Feature
-about: Submit an issue, question, suggestion, or feedback.
+about: Submit a change or new feature pull request.
-title: Consider Awesome
+title: Enable Awesome
 labels: ''
 assignees: ''